VirtusLab/git-machete-intellij-plugin/CONTRIBUTING.md

 since the latest release over the hotfixed `master`.
 This would mean, however, that the commits referenced from PRs previously merged to `develop` will no longer be part of `develop`'s history, which is rather unacceptable.

+## Scenario recordings

+The most effective way to record all scenarios (probably) is to record all scenarios and trim the video.
+To record the screen you can use Quick Time Player (on macOS).
+The scenario suite **is not** fully automatic.
+The following steps shall be performed manually at the beginning:
+- resize the tool window to ~4/5 of IDE window height (to show all toolbar actions and avoid the context-menu exceeding the window area)
+- increase the font size to 16
+- resize the rebase dialog (to fit inside the window area)
+- sometimes an IDE internal error occurs - clear it

+Gifs can optimized with https://www.xconvert.com/ - over 50% size reduction.